genevate/style_guides/programming/languages/ruby/ruby.md

           end
         end

-- Class methods should be defined as `def self.method_name..end`.
+- Class methods (i.e. class object singleton methods) should be defined as `def self.method_name..end`.
-    - Do not use `self << class..end` as it is confusing to read when there are multiple methods defined within.
+    - Avoid `self << class..end` as it is confusing to read when there are multiple methods defined within.
-    - Do not use `def ClassName.method_name..end` as it is redundant and can complicate refactoring.
+    - Avoid `def ClassName.method_name..end` as it is redundant and can complicate refactoring.
 - Avoid parentheses for method definitions:

         # No